 Which Should You Carry?

+Already own a first aid kit?
+You don't need to throw it out — you need to add the trauma layer.
+The UMG Fill-PAK IFAK Kit drops MARCH-organized trauma contents into a pouch you already own, or you can grab a complete, ready-to-carry build from our stocked kits collection.
 Not sure where to start?
 The UMG kits comparison chart lays out every build side by side, and our Build-My-IFAK tool lets you configure a kit à la carte.

 Gear Is Half the Answer — Training Is the Other Half